mishaurooj/Birds-Qatar-Task/v1/readme.md

 If you obtain even a few hundred expert-reviewed Qatar clips, do not mix them into training immediately.
 Reserve an untouched expert test subset first.

-## Validation note

-See `VALIDATION.md`.
-The local architecture code passed compilation and AP1/AP2/AP3 tensor forward/backward smoke checks before packaging.
-Remote BirdMAE and BirdNET downloads must still be probed on your Windows PC before the long runs.

 ## Qatar pseudo-label dataset analysis

 After `13_build_qatar_manifests.py`, run: